-The purpose of the Stock Option Plan (the "Plan") is to attract and retain directors, officers, employees and consultants of the Company and to motivate them to advance the interest of the Company by affording them with the opportunity to acquire an equity interest in the Company through the grant of stock options under the Plan.
-The Plan provides that the number of Common Shares available for issuance is subject to the restrictions imposed under applicable securities laws or the policies of the Canadian Securities Exchange (the "CSE").
+The purpose of the Stock Option Plan (the "Current Plan") is to attract and retain directors, officers, employees and consultants of the Company and to motivate them to advance the interest of the Company by affording them with the opportunity to acquire an equity interest in the Company through the grant of stock options under the Plan.

-The Plan will be administered by the Board, which will have full and final authority with respect to the granting of all options thereunder.
+The Current Plan is administered by the Board, which has full and final authority with respect to the granting of all options thereunder.

-Options may be granted under the Plan to such directors, officers, employees, or consultants of the Company and its affiliates, if any, as the Board may from time to time designate.
+Options may be granted under the Current Plan to such directors, officers, employees, or consultants of the Company and its affiliates, if any, as the Board may from time to time designate.
 The exercise price of option grants will be determined by the Board, but after listing on the CSE will not be less than the greater of the closing market prices of the underlying Common Shares on (i) the trading day prior to the date of grant of the stock options and (ii) the date of grant of the stock options.
-All options granted under the Plan will expire not later than the date that is ten years from the date that such options are granted.
+All options granted under the Current Plan will expire not later than the date that is ten years from the date that such options are granted.
 Options terminate earlier as follows: (i) immediately in the event of dismissal with cause; (ii) one month from date of termination other than for cause, or as set forth in each particular stock option agreement; (iii) three months from the date of disability; or (iv) twelve months from the date of death.
-Options granted under the Plan are not transferable or assignable other than by will or other testamentary instrument or pursuant to the laws of succession.
+Options granted under the Current Plan are not transferable or assignable other than by will or other testamentary instrument or pursuant to the laws of succession.

-The Plan provides that the number of Common Shares available for issuance is subject to the restrictions imposed under applicable securities laws or CSE policies.
-The following information is intended as a brief description of the Plan and is qualified in its entirety by the full text of the Plan, which is attached as Schedule C to this Information Circular:
+The Current Plan provides that the number of Common Shares available for issuance is subject to the restrictions imposed under applicable securities laws or CSE policies.
+The following information is intended as a brief description of the Current Plan and is qualified in its entirety by the full text of the Current Plan, which is attached as Schedule C to the Information Circular dated February 5, 2021 and filed on SEDAR+ on February 11, 2021: